Isaiah Zeldin

-Early Years and Education
+Early years and education

 Yiddish was his first language.
-He was born in Brookyn, the second of three sons born to Movsha Froim "Morris" Zeldin (1891-1976), a pioneer in the Zionist movement and one of the organizers of the United Jewish Appeal of New York, and Esther née Shlyapochnik (1895-1971), both immigrants from Petrikov.
+He was born in Brooklyn, the second of three sons born to Movsha Froim "Morris" Zeldin (1891-1976), a pioneer in the Zionist movement and one of the organizers of the United Jewish Appeal of New York, and Esther née Shlyapochnik (1895-1971), both immigrants from Petrikov.
+His paternal grandparents, Abraham (1851-1915) and Sarah Zeldin (1860-1923), and maternal grandfather, Meyer Shlyapochnik (1859-1936), were also immigrants to New York City.
 Isaiah Zeldin graduated from Brooklyn College in 1941 and worked for the Jewish Education Committee in New York City.
 He was ordained at Hebrew Union College in Cincinnati, which awarded him its Simon Lazarus Prize for attaining highest academic standing in his graduating class.

 Rabbinate

 Before he was ordained, he served as rabbi of Temple Israel (Stockton, California).
 He was appointed assistant rabbi at Temple B'nai Jeshurin, Newark, New Jersey and subsequently the first rabbi of Temple Beth Shalom, Flushing, NY, 1951.
 In 1953 he became director of the Southern California region of the Union of American Hebrew Congregations and Dean of the Los Angeles College of Jewish Studies.
 In 1958, he assumed the pulpit at Temple Emanuel (Beverly Hills, California) upon the sudden death of Rabbi Bernard Harrison.